 Everyone wants to get paid, on time and accurately and payroll professionals want to ensure the payroll they’re responsible for is done, on time and accurately.
-So, when a hacker asks to confirm banking information it’s not that uncommon for employees to reveal their banking information or for payroll staff to accept changes to such information from hackers seeking to take advantage.
+It’s not uncommon for employees to reveal their banking information or for payroll staff to accept changes to such information from hackers seeking to take advantage.

 A recent approach dubbed 'big phish' scam targets the top.
 Hackers target a CEO, follow her on social media and find out when she is out of the office, perhaps even send a tester email to receive a welcomed confirmation via auto reply 'I am out of the office with no access to emails', and 'won’t notice a hack until too late'.
 The hackers then target the payroll team advising a change of bank account details - required urgently.
 For fear of questioning authority, the request is not challenged and the largest net pay on the payroll is redirected.

 Third party payroll fraud use a variety of methods like these to scam their targets broadly summarised under two tactics: payroll diversion scams which aim to deceive their targets into diverting funds, and phishing scams to uncover employee information in order to sell or use in filing fraudulent claims.
 Succumbing to these scenarios would represent a logistical, financial, and reputational nightmare.
 Planning, preparing and ensuring your organisation is educated and not unwarily complicit is paramount.